Why Made-to-Measure Wedding Dresses Aren’t Always Truly Made to Measure

 Why Wedding Dress Alterations Are Still Essential?

-Because of these limitations, brides and bridesmaids should always factor in professional wedding dress alterations as part of their dress journey—especially when purchasing a gown online.
-No matter how carefully you’ve taken your measurements or how convincingly the dress is marketed as made to measure, there is almost always a need for fine-tuning once the gown arrives.
+Because of these limitations, brides and bridesmaids should always factor in professional wedding dress alterations as part of their dress journey, especially when purchasing a gown online.
+Even if you carefully provide your measurements or the dress is advertised as made to measure, adjustments are almost always needed once the gown arrives.

 When Are Made-to-Measure Wedding Dresses Truly Made to Measure?